 - Open an estate bank account

 - Request information from banks and other institutions that control the decedent’s assets.
-The banks will comply if you show them the Letter of testamentary in NY and the death certificate

 - Transfer assets from the decedent’s name to the name of the estate